rweigel/cdawmeta/README.md

 For example, [ACE/Ephemeris/PT12M](https://hpde.io/NASA/NumericalData/ACE/Ephemeris/PT12M.json) indicates that the `Format` for the first four `AccessURL`s is `CDF`, which not correct.
 The `Name=CDAWeb` access URL has has many other format options.
 The `SSCWeb` access URL does not provide `CDF` and the names of the parameters at SSCWeb are not the same as those listed in `Parameters`; also, more parameters are available at SSCWeb.
 Finally, `CSV` is listed as the format for the `Style=HAPI` `AccessURL`, but `Binary` and `JSON` are available.

-Note that Bernie Harris has a web service that produces SPASE records with additional `AccessInformation` nodes, for example compare
+Note that Bernie Harris has a web service that produces SPASE records with additional `AccessInformation` nodes, for example, compare

 * [his ACE/Ephemeris/PT12M](https://heliophysicsdata.gsfc.nasa.gov/WS/hdp/1/Spase?ResourceID=spase://NASA/NumericalData/ACE/Ephemeris/PT12M) with
 * [hpde.io ACE/Ephemeris/PT12M](https://hpde.io/ASA/NumericalData/ACE/Ephemeris/PT12M.json)

-I don't know Bernie's web service it is being used - although it is under [heliophysicsdata.gsfc.nasa.gov](heliophysicsdata.gsfc.nasa.gov), it seems to not to be used there - for example, see the [`heliophysicsdata.gsfc.nasa.gov` search result for AC_OR_SSC](https://heliophysicsdata.gsfc.nasa.gov/websearch/dispatcher?action=TEXT_SEARCH_PANE_ACTION&inputString=AC_OR_SSC).
+I don't know if Bernie's web service it is being used - although it is under [heliophysicsdata.gsfc.nasa.gov](heliophysicsdata.gsfc.nasa.gov), it seems to not be used there - for example, see the [`heliophysicsdata.gsfc.nasa.gov` search result for AC_OR_SSC](https://heliophysicsdata.gsfc.nasa.gov/websearch/dispatcher?action=TEXT_SEARCH_PANE_ACTION&inputString=AC_OR_SSC).

 It is often found that SPASE records contain parameters that are only available from one of the `AccessURLs`.
 For example,